 - 3. Grade, Existing.
 The surface of the ground or pavement at a stated location as it exists prior to disturbance in preparation for a project regulated by this Code. - 4.
 Grade, Street.
-The top of the curb or the top of the edge of the pavement or traveled way where no curb exists. - 6.
+The top of the curb or the top of the edge of the pavement or traveled way where no curb exists. - 5.
+Height, Clear Area.
+The height as measured from the floor area to underside of the ceiling.
+Also, floor-to-ceiling height. - 6.
 Height, Fence or Wall.
 The height of fences or walls shall be measured from finished grade on the highest side of the fence or wall to the top of the fence or wall at any given point along the fence or wall.
 See Figure 19.36.2-B.